sco1/pre-commit-matlab/README.md

 %  This is indented
 %    This is indented
 ```

-**NOTE:** This logic currently does not apply to the contents of a block comment.

 If `alternate-capital-handling` is `True`, if the line buffer has contents then a line beginning with a capital letter is treated as the start of a new comment block.